 - young people

-- people with a mental health problem such as depression, anxiety, borderline personality disorder or an eating disorder
+- people with a mental health problems such as depression, anxiety, borderline personality disorder or an eating disorder

 - LGBTQIA+ people, possibly because of the stress of stigma and discrimination